trufflesuite/trufflesuite.com/public/docs/getting_started/migrations.md

 // Deploy a single contract with constructor arguments deployer.deploy(A, arg1, arg2, ...);

+// Don't deploy this contract if it has already been deployed deployer.deploy(A, {overwrite: false});

+// Set a gas price and from address for the deployment deployer.deploy(A, {gas: 4612388, from: "0x...."});

 // Deploy multiple contracts, some with arguments and some without.
 // This is quicker than writing three `deployer.deploy()` statements as the deployer